Master’s in Data Science Programs in Hawaii

 Studying Data Science in Hawaii

-Hawaii is a land of opportunity.
-On the plus side, it has a long history of ties with the Navy, and is home to the U.S. Pacific Command.
-There’s a lot of money in military research (e.g. regional/operational defense and cybersecurity) and 21st century science (e.g. ocean, climate, space, natural disasters, etc.).
-For example, the Pacific International Center For High Technology Research (PICHTR) works with the DOE, the DHS, and the Office of Naval Research.
+Hawaii has a long history of ties with the Navy and is home to the U.S. Pacific Command.
+There’s a lot of money in military research and 21st century science .
+For example, the Pacific International Center For High Technology Research (PICHTR) works with the Department of Energy, the Department of Homeland Security, and the Office of Naval Research.
 What’s more:

-- Millennials are heavily involved in the intersection of technology with renewable energy, green transportation, sustainable tourism, and efficient agriculture.
-The “clean tech” sector is becoming one of Hawaii’s major strengths.
+- Younger generations are heavily involved in the intersection of technology with renewable energy, green transportation, sustainable tourism, and efficient agriculture.

 - The state is swarming with enthusiastic tech communities and has two major research parks – the Manoa Innovation Center and the Maui Research and Technology Park.
-Booster organizations such as the High Technology Development Corporation and the Hawaii Strategic Development Corporation’s HI Growth Initiative are always pushing for change.
+Booster organizations such as the Hawaii Technology Development Corporation are always pushing for change.

-- A “Startup Paradise” is being championed by accelerators (e.g. Blue Startups, Elemental Excelerator, and GVS Accelerator); venture capitalists (e.g. Hawaii Venture Capital Association, Sultan Ventures, Startup Capital Ventures, and Kolohala Ventures); and investment networks (e.g. Hawaii Angels).
+- A “Startup Paradise” is being championed by accelerators like Blue Startups and Elemental Excelerator, venture capitalists as in Hawaii Venture Capital Association, Sultan Ventures and Startup Capital Ventures; and investment networks like Hawaii Angels.

 Data Science Research & Initiatives at Hawaii Universities

-- The Laboratory for Advanced Visualization & Applications (LAVA) is an important one, because it’s designed to act as the core lab for a High Performance Computing and Informatics Institute that will serve the data intensive science, engineering, and training needs of all 10 campuses.
+- The Laboratory for Advanced Visualization & Applications (LAVA) is an important one, because it’s designed to act as the core lab for a High Performance Computing and Informatics Institute.

 But data visualization isn’t the only area of data interest for UH.
 It has also:

-- Developed XLR8UH, an award-winning startup accelerator that was created through a public-private partnership with Sulvan Ventures.
+- Developed XLR8UH, an award-winning startup accelerator.
 XLR8UH has some fascinating portfolio companies.

 Online Data Science Programs in Hawaii

-You’ll have limited options when it comes to distance learning in Hawaii, though both HPU and UH have made an effort.
-If you need some help assessing quality, have a squizz at our short checklist on what to look for in an online data science program.
+You’ll have limited options when it comes to distance learning in Hawaii, though both HPU and UH have offerings.
+If you need some help assessing quality, have a look at our short checklist on what to look for in an online data science program.

 Online Graduate Certificates in Data Science

-Need something more specialized?
-We’ve also compiled a directory of programs offered by respected schools throughout the country: Online Graduate Certificates in Data Science.
+We have compiled a directory of programs offered by respected schools throughout the country: Online Graduate Certificates in Data Science.
+Hawaii residents are able to enroll in and complete many of these programs right in their home state.

 Data Science Scholarships in Hawaii

-For this section, we focused on departmental assistantships & tuition waivers (i.e. institutional aid).
-However, the Graduate Studies Office will have advice on general scholarships (e.g. diversity funds), outside scholarships (e.g. NSF funds), and alternative financing options (e.g. low-interest loans).
+For this section, we focused on departmental assistantships & tuition waivers.
+However, the Graduate Studies Office will have advice on general scholarships, outside scholarships, and alternative financing options.
 Talk to your friendly advisor!

 University of Hawaiʻi at Mānoa